Carers Victoria recognise that all individuals and caring situations are unique and provide a range of services to support all carers.

 - 38% of staff attended Transgender Victoria Training

 The active bystander training has provided staff with the tools to address behaviour from colleagues that may intentionally or unintentionally harm people from LGBTIQA+ communities as well as other diverse communities.

-Carers Victoria will continue to work with staff to ensure that we create a workplace where everyone respects and values people from LGBTIQA+ communities.
+Carers Victoria is proud to have achieved Rainbow Tick accreditation in June 2020.
+Carers Victoria is committed to continually working with staff to ensure that we create a workplace where everyone respects and values people from LGBTIQA+ communities.

 Carers Victoria regularly partners with external institutions to conduct research focusing on LGBTIQA+ carers to inform industry and aid in advocacy:

 - Carers of LGBTIQA+ people with mental illness (2017)

 - An Extra Degree of Difficulty: Older LGBTI carers (2015)

 Carers Victoria recently conducted consultations with carers who identify as members of the LGBTIQA+ communities or care for someone who does.